codeginge/projects/tech_tree/README.md

 ## processes
 1 - web service (user interaction handling)
-	1a - show user their tech tree and provide links to docs for learning 1b - put user input into an update queue that will get pushed by
+	1a -NotStarted- log user in with username and password 2a -NotStarted- show student users their tech tree and provide links to docs for learning 2b -NotStarted- allow students to comment on items in the tech tree 2c -NotStarted- put student comments into user_input_json_file 3a -NotStarted- allow teacher to see class wide tech tree 3b -NotStarted- allow teachers to see student specific tech tree 3c -NotStarted- allow teachers to put in completion for items in student's tech tree

 2 - data handler (avoid data collisions)
-	2a - keeps information in google sheet, json data set, and user input queue up to date 2b - creates resources
+	1a -Done- keeps information in google sheet, and json data set up to date 1b -Done- creates resources from template
-	2c - removes resources (if marked "delete" on google sheet, all related resources are deleted)

-generate resources from templates
+	1c -Done- removes resources (if at least doc_link and id are deleted on google sheet) 2a -InProgress- go through list of people on status page and create student and teacher login creds 3a -NotStarted- per student keep ids up to date with resource ids for techs, projects and contracts 4a -NotStarted- run through user input queue and update comments from student inputs 4b -NotStarted- run through user input queue and update completion from teacher inputs

 ## JSON Data Structure